 We welcome back Dr. John Carpente, an Expert DIR Training Leader, Professor of Music Therapy at Molloy College, founder and executive director of the Rebecca Center for Music Therapy, and founding music therapist and creator of the DIR/Floortime-based music therapy program at the Rebecca School in New York City where he participated in weekly supervision and case conferences with Dr. Stanley Greenspan.

-Galina Itskovich is a DIR Expert Training Leader, Clinical Consultant with the Interdisciplinary Council on Development and Learning, and a Clinical Social Worker in New York City who works with different populations, including children and adults both on and off the spectrum.
+Galina Itskovich is a DIR Expert Training Leader, Clinical Consultant with the International Council on Development and Learning, and a Clinical Social Worker in New York City who works with different populations, including children and adults both on and off the spectrum.
 Dr. Beth Ammons is a hospice & palliative medicine specialist in Missoula, Montana who started in family medicine and has spent the last 18 years in hospice care, continually working to add the element of palliative care.

 Building Relationships in the Practice of Palliative Care using DIR/Floortime